Click on the title above to go to a blog about the project. The first post has a full view and a detail of each of the four panels.

 Click on Blog Posts about the Manitoulin Circle Project

-Follow up: In 2015, a slow stitch group met on Thursday afternoons at the Untied Church hall 1 -4 pm.
-It was free and open to anyone.
+In early 2015, a slow stitch group began to meet on Thursday afternoons at the Untied Church hall 1 -4 pm.
 At these gatherings, Judy Martin taught the stitches used in the meditation panels and participants were encouraged to create their own original and personal meditation panels.
-Slow Stitch as social change. read more here and also here.
+For a variety of reasons, the group disbanded by the end of summer 2015.
+Read more here and also here.

 At Fibre Arts Newfoundland October 15 - 18 2015 in Gros Morne, Judy taught a three day workshop based on the meditation panels.
 For a day by day description of that workshop, click here.
 For an interview with Judy about her teaching ideology, click here.